usi-lfkeitel/saturn/README.md

 address = "192.168.1.2"
 ```

-Hosts have the following settings:

-- name: string - The display name of the host
-- address: string - The hostname or ip address of the host
-- disable: bool - Disables the host

-Using the disable option can be nice so you don't have to delete a host entry.
-This can be used as a maintenance mode.

-SSH supports both password and key authentication.
-If using a key, the setting must be the file path to the private key.
+Please refer to the example configuration file for details on all available settings.

 ## Running Saturn

 So, you have your configuration ready with all your hosts defined.
 Now let's actually get some data.
 Here's all the flags that Saturn can use:

+- `-c`:  Configuration file to use.
+- `-d,-dd`: Enable debug mode
-- -limit  Comma separated list of hosts to run on.
-Use this option for quick data grabs without having to disable all clients in a configuration.
+- `-limit host1,host2`:  Comma separated list of hosts to run on.
+Use this option for quick data grabs without having to disable
+all clients in a configuration.
 Listed clients will be used except those disabled by the config.
+- `-list`: List available modules.
-- -m, -module  Comma separated list of modules to run.
+- `-m,-module module1, module2`: Comma separated list of modules to run.
-- -c  Configuration file to use.
-- -o  Output mode.
+- `-o MODE`:  Output mode.
 One of: json, plain (default)
-- -s  Print shorter output.
+- `-s`:  Print shorter output.
 Only affects plain output mode.
-- -v  Print version information.
+- `-v`:  Print version information.

 Here's a quick demo:

 `./saturn -c config.toml -limit Server1 -m io_stats,cpu_info`

-This will run the io_stats and cpu_info modules only on Server1 (unless it's disabled in the config).
-It will then output information from the modules in a structured, readable format.
+This will run the io\_stats and cpu\_info modules only on Server1 (unless it's disabled in the config).
+It will then output
+information from the modules in a structured, readable format.

 ## Modules

 Saturn is based on a set of modules which are nothing more than shell scripts that output JSON.
-The modules are embedded into the binary at build time.
-At this time there's no way to run or use custom modules.
-If you would like to use a different module, you'll need to recompile the binary.
+The modules are embedded into the
+binary at build time.
+Custom modules can be used by placing them in the modules directory set in the configuration file.
+Module
+named are based on their file name so it's recommended to keep them sort and use only alphanumeric characters, underscores, or
+hyphens.
+Other characters are not guaranteed to work.
+Custom modules cannot override builtin modules.

 A module file must output only JSON to stdout.
 A module may output either a JSON array or object.
-A module file must have a `gen:module` comment on the second line so it can be added to the binary.
-The syntax of this line is as follows: `#gen:module [a|o] key1:type1,key2:type2,...`.
-The first parameter is either "a" or "o" depending on if the module outputs a JSON Array or Object.
+A module file must have a
+`gen:module` comment on the second line so it can be added to the binary.
+The syntax of this line is as follows:
+`#gen:module [a|o] key1:type1,key2:type2,...`.
+The first parameter is either "a" or "o" depending on if the module outputs a JSON
+[a]rray or [o]bject.
 The letter must be lower-case.
 The key type pairs specify the schema of the JSON.
-Keys cannot start with a number or a comma/semicolon.
+Keys cannot start with a number
+or a comma/semicolon.
 Supported types are `string`, `int`, `bool`, and `float64`.
-The key names will be transformed as needed to conform with Go's variable naming syntax.
+The key names will be transformed as needed to
+conform with Go's variable naming syntax.

 Here's a list of first-party modules: